Use These Quick Links or Scroll Down for All InformationNew SIT Rules Application Process Exam Continuing EducationRenewal

 A minimum of three reference waivers must be sent to the Board office by a Registered Professional Land Surveyor (RPLS) or Licensed State Land Surveyor (LSLS).
 The form must be submitted in a sealed envelope with their seal stamped on the back of the envelope.

 This form must be accompanied by course descriptions for each course from your collegiate catalog; not required if applying under section 1071.253 (1) All courses must be conferred by an official transcript.

 The applicant must submit certified college transcripts and any certificates of completion from other seminars/courses taken.
 Only transcripts in sealed envelopes from the collegiate institution will be accepted as ‘certified’.

-NCEES generates and administers the Fundamentals of Surveying Exam (SIT Exam).
+NCEES generates and administers the FS Exam.
 The exam is computer based, offered at testing centers around the nation, and offered year-round.
 For more information about the FS exam protocol, please visit NCEES.org.
 All applicants are required to register with NCEES and pay the exam fee before the Board can approve the individual to sit for the exam.
 Once the applicant has completed these activities, they will receive an email from NCEES inviting them to select an exam time and location.

 Once an applicant takes the exam, they and the Board, will be notified of their results.

 As a condition for maintaining a SIT during the eight-year period of working towards RPLS registration, the certificate holder must complete professional education activities.
 This includes successful completion of courses supporting the development of skill and competence in professional land surveying and other Continuing Education (CE) approved by the Board.
 For more information on board approved CE please see our Land Surveyor Continuing Education page.